Superskyyy/skywalking-python/docs/en/setup/CLI.md

 `uwsgi --die-on-term --http 0.0.0.0:5000 --http-manage-expect --master --workers 3 --enable-threads --threads 3 --manage-script-name --mount /=main:app`

 Please change it to (**the `-p` option starts one agent in each process, which is the correct behavior**):

+**Important:** if the call to uwsgi/gunicorn is prefixed with other commands, this approach will fail since agent currently looks for the command line input at index 0 for safety as an experimental feature.

 `sw-python run -p gunicorn your_app:app --workers 2 --worker-class uvicorn.workers.UvicornWorker --bind 0.0.0.0:8088`